Understanding persistent vs. nonpersistent VDI

 Pros: Image manageability, better security, less storage

-Since nonpersistent desktops are built from a master image, it's easier for administrators to patch and update the image, back it up quickly and deploy company-wide applications to all end users.
+Since nonpersistent desktops are built from a primary image, it's easier for administrators to patch and update the image, back it up quickly and deploy company-wide applications to all end users.
 Users can't alter desktop settings or install their own applications, making the image more secure.

 This setup also means there's less storage to deal with.
 User configuration settings and data are stored on separate hardware that's accessible remotely, such as a network share.
 That separates the OS from user data and allows admins to store that data on a lower-cost device.